image

 Recent developments in neuroscience indicate that – in times of uncertainty – your brain enters a hypervigilant state.
 This initiates a cascade of neuroendocrine, neuroenergetic and emotional stress responses.

 The cycle continues when uncertainty is prolonged and cannot be resolved.
 Your brain requires extra energy; your body experiences continued stress.
 When acute stress responses become chronic, this can lead to further conditions: depression, cognitive dysfunction, high blood pressure and more.
-This is why it’s important to find ways to deal with uncertainty and manage our fear.
+This is why it’s important to find ways to cope with uncertainty and manage our fear.

-Mental health and Covid-19: How to cope
+How to cope with uncertainty

 After all, community and connection are at the core of self-care and mental wellbeing, as proven by eight decades of Harvard research.
 Social connections, quality relationships, a strong support network: these are vital for better emotional and mental health.